 Asking questions like “What would you do if there was a fire?” could create havoc in a child’s mind.
 Amidst the scary thoughts of their home, toys, and books going up in smoke, being all alone, and being afraid of dying or some other horror, the answer is usually “I don’t know.”

 Open up the discussion topic by saying “I have a question for you.
 Do you remember when you were a bit nervous about the first day of school?
 It was because you didn’t really know the teacher.
 You were getting used to a new grade, a new room, different kids in your class… These all led to some concerns about how it would go.
 Now, you’re an old hand at it, aren’t you?”
 This brings the child’s mind to a positive place because where there was once fear and uncertainty there is now confidence and normal routine because there was preparation and planning that went into those first days of school.
 This nonthreatening type of discussion helps prepare their minds for talking about situations that have always seemed scary to them.
-“Do you know what emergency preparedness is?
-It is preparing, or planning for an emergency.”
+“Do you know what emergency planning is?
+It is a family preparedness plan, a family emergency plan, or is it planning for an emergency.”

 Again, the conversation should have comforting words like “If you have been taught what to do, then you will be more ready to handle something happening in the future.
 I don’t want you to worry about it because knowledge is a valuable tool for staying safe, but if you get scared or have questions, make sure that you ask!
 It is okay to feel some nervousness.
 Lots of people do, even adults.
 But if you keep your mind calm, and think about the steps that you are learning, then you will be able to use what you learned.”